woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 1.5.4 =
+* Feature - Allow attributes to be added from the edit product page
 * Feature - Allow external products to be a part of a grouped product.
 Button titles will be respected when displayed.
 * Tweak - For the short description, removed the_content filter and used woocommerce_short_description
 * Tweak - Don't send password in new account email (some customers complained/privacy concerns)